The five most essential practices for great voice interactions

 Liveops seeks agents with a high degree of empathy and warmth, whether for customer service to help turn a bad customer experience around, for insurance when a customer first reports a loss or accident, or to help roadside assistance customers during a scary experience such as a breakdown.

-With these five essential practices nailed, call center customer service leaders are well positioned to cement customer loyalty with great voice interactions.
+With these five essential practices nailed, contact center customer service leaders are well positioned to cement customer loyalty with great voice interactions.

 Next, consider the fact that the biggest factor in call quality is agent quality.
 Find out how to source higher-quality and more qualified agents in a whitepaper comparing key agent quality markers.